Deskarpiostin/XashDS-Termux/README.md

 # XashDS-Termux
 | English | [Русский](https://github.com/Deskarpiostin/XashDS-Termux/blob/main/russian.md) |

-### *This method can't make servers with Metamod*
+x86_64 branch uses box64 to start x86_64 apps.
+You can use this method to use Metamod on your server.

-This repository that will show you how to make LAN servers for Xash3D-FWGS.
+This repository that will show you how to make LAN or multiplayer servers for Xash3D-FWGS.

 Supported games:
 - Counter-Strike 1.6 (cstrike)
 - Half-Life (valve)
-- And maybe Team Fortress Classic?
+- And Team Fortress Classic (tfc)

 Note that you need to have basic knowledge with Termux, either you will struggle in easy situations.
 Any issues with easy solution will be ignored.

-You need to compile hl.so for arm64 linux/x86 linux through [hlsdk-portable](https://github.com/FWGS/hlsdk-portable), or you will have an library error
+You need to compile hl.so for x86 linux through [hlsdk-portable](https://github.com/FWGS/hlsdk-portable), or you will have an library error

 ## Setup
-1. Install _xashds-linux-arm64.tar.gz_ file from [Xash3D-FWGS continuous master build](https://github.com/FWGS/xash3d-fwgs/releases/download/continuous/xashds-linux-arm64.tar.gz).
+1. Install _xashds-linux-x86_64.tar.gz_ file from [Xash3D-FWGS continuous master build](https://github.com/FWGS/xash3d-fwgs/releases/download/continuous/xashds-linux-arm64.tar.gz).
 2. Open archive using ZArchiver.
 3. Select all files.
 4. Make long tap at one of the selected files.